-1. From the navigation pane, select Access Points.

-The Access Points page is displayed.

-- 2. Select an AP from the list and then select the Health tab. - 3.
+- 1. From the main menu, go to Network > Wireless, select Access Points. - The Access Points page is displayed. - 2.
+Select an AP from the list and then select the Health tab. - 3.
 Click Test Speed.

 The SpeedFlex page is displayed.